-A 404 page is still a 404 page, thus you should not set up a redirect from this page.
-The only exceptions are the cases that we described above.
-Web crawler should understand that the page is not found (in case of 404 status code) or deleted (in case of 410 status code).
-Learn more about HTTP response status codes here.
+A 404 page is still a 404 page, so you should not set up a redirect from this page.
+Your only viable option is to paste links to the main page (and other relevant pages) so that users can click on them and continue their journey.
+The web crawler should understand that the page is not found (in case of 404 status code) or deleted (in case of 410 status code).

 Thus, you shouldn’t redirect users to an irrelevant page, such as the homepage.
-John Mueller, the search advocate at Google, stated the same in one of his twits:
+John Mueller, the search advocate at Google, stated the same in one of his tweets:

 You may still find WordPress plugins that redirect non-existent pages to the main page, but we strongly advise against using them.

 There is only one situation in which these redirects are reasonable, which is when the redirects are to pages that meet the user’s similar search intent and solve the user’s similar problem.